Sergei Rachmaninoff: Interpretations

 Regardless of the music, Rachmaninoff always planned his performances carefully.
 He based his interpretations on the theory that each piece of music has a "culminating point".
 Regardless of where that point was or at which dynamic within that piece, the performer had to know how to approach it with absolute calculation and precision; otherwise, the whole construction of the piece could crumble and the piece could become disjointed.
 This was a practice he learned from Russian bass Feodor Chaliapin, a staunch friend.
 Paradoxically, Rachmaninoff often sounded like he was improvising, though he actually was not.
 While his interpretations were mosaics of tiny details, when those mosaics came together in performance, they might, according to the tempo of the piece being played, fly past at great speed, giving the impression of instant thought.

 One advantage Rachmaninoff had in this building process over most of his contemporaries was in approaching the pieces he played from the perspective of a composer rather than that of an interpreter.
 He believed "interpretation demands something of the creative instinct.
 If you are a composer, you have an affinity with other composers.
 You can make contact with their imaginations, knowing something of their problems and their ideals.
 You can give their works color.
 That is the most important thing for me in my interpretations, color.
 So you make music live.
 Without color it is dead."
 Nevertheless, Rachmaninoff also possessed a far better sense of structure than many of his contemporaries, such as Hofmann, or the majority of pianists from the previous generation, judging from their respective recordings.

-A recording which showcases Rachmaninoff's approach is the Liszt Second Polonaise, recorded in 1925.
+A recording that showcases Rachmaninoff's approach is the Liszt Second Polonaise, recorded in 1925.
 Percy Grainger, who had been influenced by the composer and Liszt specialist Ferruccio Busoni, had himself recorded the same piece a few years earlier.
 Rachmaninoff's performance is far more taut and concentrated than Grainger's.
 The Russian's drive and monumental conception bear a considerable difference to the Australian's more delicate perceptions.
 Grainger's textures are elaborate.
 Rachmaninoff shows the filigree as essential to the work's structure, not simply decorative.